module-federation/aegis-host/README.md

 ## Features

-The main benefit of collocated services is clear.
-MicroLib goes further in organizing components according to hexagonal architecture, such that the boundaries and relations between federated components are clear and useful.
+The goal of MicroLib is clear: to preserve autonomy while eliminating or containing the havoc it can wreak when implemented as a distributed system.
+No more "Death Stars".
+To this end, MicroLib organizes components according to hexagonal architecture, such that the boundaries and relations between federated components are clear and useful.
 Features include:

 - Dynamic API generation for federated modules
 - Dynamic, independent persistence of federated modules